RAF Coastal Command during World War II: Later years

 The Bristol Beaufort solved medium-range operational problems but long-range strikes were beyond the type.
-No. 2 Group RAF from Bomber Command took on ASO from March to October but their Blenheims were not suitable.
-The answer lay with the Bristol Beaufighter.
-It offered a combination of speed, rugged endurance, and multi-role capability with a variety of different armament.
-It became operational in early 1942.
-It made an immediate impact.
-In September 1942, 15 squadrons of these aircraft were to be created by April 1943 into special ASO units, or Strike Wings.
+No. 2 Group RAF from Bomber Command took on anti-ship operations from March to October but their Blenheims were not suitable.
+The answer lay with the Bristol Beaufighter which offered a combination of speed, rugged endurance and multi-role capability with a variety of weapons.
+It became operational in early 1942 and made an immediate impact.
+In September 1942, 15 squadrons of Beaufighters were to be created by April 1943 into Strike Wings.
 The first came into operation in November 1942, with No. 143, 236 and 254 squadron based at North Coates.
-The inexperienced crews initially suffered heavy casualties for little return.
-But when withdrawn and intensively trained, the wing returned in April 1943 with success.
+The inexperienced crews initially suffered heavy casualties for little return, the wing returned in April 1943 after being withdrawn for intensive training, with success.
 In May 1943 the de Havilland Mosquito joined the wing and on 22 June they began operations with rockets.
-One of the first Mosquito-equipped Coastal Units was No. 333 (Norwegian) squadron, on 10 May.
-In October FB VI Mosquitoes were used, and later the XVIII fitted with the 57mm Molins cannon was also used as the Mosquito 'Tsetse', and a planned larger-gunned version of the 'Tsetse' with a 3.7in anti-aircraft artillery gun modified for use as an anti-tank gun, the OQF 32 pdr, was tested in a similar manner in a single Mosquito, although this did not fly until after the war.
-Both rockets and the 57mm Molins cannon were effective, and the Command had the aircraft to begin large-scale ASOs.
+One of the first Mosquito-equipped Coastal units was No. 333 (Norwegian) squadron, on 10 May.
+In October, Mosquito FB VIs were used and later the Mk XVIII fitted with the 57 mm Molins cannon was also used as the Mosquito 'Tsetse', and a planned larger-gunned version of the 'Tsetse' with a 3.7in anti-aircraft artillery gun modified for use as an anti-tank gun, the Ordnance QF 32 pounder, was tested in a similar manner in a Mosquito, although this did not fly until after the war.
+Rockets and the 57 mm Molins gun were effective, and the Command had the aircraft to begin a mass anti-ship campaign.
 By January 1944, German construction was not keeping pace with losses.
-In the period, January to April 1944, the Germans lost 38,202 tons of shipping, directly to Coastal Command's operations.
+In the period, January to April 1944, the Germans lost 38,202 tons of shipping, directly to Coastal Command.
 In June to August, seven vessels were sunk in Norwegian waters.
 The Banff Wing sank 17 vessels, totalling 23,582 tons in September to December 1944.
-They shared in the destruction of two and damaged 10, for a total of 10,000 tons.
+They shared in the destruction of two and damaged ten, for a total of 10,000 tons.
 During this time, the Mosquitoes main weapon was the 25 lb rocket.

 The following ASO kill account was obtained by Coastal Command aircraft:

 Other theatres

 Coastal Command played a limited part in the Mediterranean Theatre of Operations.
-No. 202 Squadron RAF and No. 233 Squadron RAF operated from Gibraltar, covering the Strait of Gibraltar and intercepting Axis submarines in transit from Europe to the Indian Ocean.
-The first credited sinking went to 202 Squadron's commanding officer Squadron Leader N.F Eagleton.
-His crew crippled the Italian submarine Galileo Ferraris on 25 October 1941, allowing an escorting destroyer from Convoy HG.75 to capture the crew.
+No. 202 Squadron and No. 233 Squadron operated from Gibraltar, covering the Strait of Gibraltar and intercepting Axis submarines in transit from Europe to the Indian Ocean.
+The first credited sinking went to No. 202 Squadron's commanding officer Squadron Leader N.F.
+Eagleton.
+His crew crippled the Italian submarine Galileo Ferraris on 25 October 1941, allowing an escorting destroyer from Convoy HG 75 to capture the crew.
 They were involved in the sinking of U-74 and U-447 on 2 May and 7 May 1943, respectively as part of AHQ Gibraltar, under command of Air Commodore S.P.
 Simpson.